cloud-peterjohn/Deploy-LLM-on-Edge-Deivce/ReadMe.md

 └── ReadMe.md          # This file
 ```

+## Motivation
+The rapid advancement of large language models has created a significant barrier for widespread adoption due to their substantial computational requirements and memory footprint.
+Most state-of-the-art models require expensive cloud infrastructure or high-end datacenter GPUs, limiting accessibility for individual users and edge applications.
+This project addresses these challenges by demonstrating how quantization techniques combined with optimized inference frameworks can enable powerful language models to run locally on consumer hardware.

+We selected Llama-3.2-3B-Instruct as our target model due to its optimal balance between performance and computational efficiency.
+With 3 billion parameters, it provides sophisticated conversational capabilities while remaining small enough for aggressive quantization without severe quality degradation.
+The model's instruction-tuned nature ensures reliable chat performance, making it ideal for demonstrating practical edge deployment scenarios.

+Our device selection encompasses both discrete GPU (NVIDIA RTX 3060) and integrated GPU (AMD Radeon 780M) to showcase the versatility of our approach across different hardware configurations.
+The RTX 3060 represents a mainstream gaming GPU accessible to many users, while the Radeon 780M demonstrates deployment on ultra-portable laptops without dedicated graphics cards.
+This diversity validates that quantized models can democratize AI access across various personal computing devices.

+By leveraging AutoGPTQ quantization to compress weights to 4-bit precision and MLC-LLM for WebGPU optimization, we transform a multi-gigabyte model into a 2.3GB package that runs entirely in web browsers.
+This approach eliminates server dependencies, ensures data privacy through local processing, and reduces operational costs, making sophisticated AI capabilities accessible to individual users on their personal devices.

 ## Methods:
 ### Quantization with AutoGPTQ
 We use AutoGPTQ, a post-training weight-only quantization library, to quantize the Llama-3.2-3B-Instruct model to W4A16 format.